Economy close to collapse, fear in country: Chidambaram

 "Every major industry is either near zero or in negative zone," he said, adding thermal power plants are operating at just 55 per cent of the capacity as factories have either closed or are on the verge of closure.
 "That gives you a good picture of the state of economy.

-You don't require MRI," he said.
+You don't require an MRI," he said.
 "You are in management for six years.
 How long can you blame previous managers."
-He charged the government with burying unfavourable reports such as the labour survey that put unemployment at 45 -year high of 6.1 per cent at end of 2017-18.
-Also, consumer expenditure has fallen to 3.7 percent between 2011-12 and 2017-18.
-Drilling holes in Budget numbers, he said the 2019-20 budget projected nominal GDP growth of 12 percent but ended with just 8.5 percent.
-Fiscal deficit was targeted to be shrunk to 3.3 percent of the GDP but ended by at 3.8 percent and in the next fiscal it is being targeted at 3.5 percent.
+He charged the government with burying unfavourable reports such as the labour survey that puts unemployment at 45 -year high of 6.1 per cent at the end of 2017-18.
+Also, consumer expenditure has fallen to 3.7 per cent between 2011- 12 and 2017-18.
+Drilling holes in budget numbers, he said the 2019-20 budget projected a nominal GDP growth of 12 per cent but ended with just 8.5 per cent.
+Fiscal deficit was targeted to shrink to 3.3 per cent of the GDP but ended at 3.8 per cent and in the next fiscal it is being targeted at 3.5 per cent.

-Revenue deficit was targeted at 2.3 percent in fiscal ending March 31, 2020, but ended up at 2.4 percent and in the next, it will rise to 2.8 percent, he said, adding capital expenditure in the next fiscal will shrink to 0.7 percent from 1.4 percent in the current.
-Net tax revenue in the current fiscal was targeted at Rs 16.49 lakh crore but only Rs 9 lakh crore was collected in the first nine months till December 2019 and "you want us to believe this will rise to Rs 15 lakh crore by March 2020," he said.
+Revenue deficit was targeted at 2.3 per cent in fiscal ending March 31, 2020 but ended up at 2.4 per cent and in the next it will rise to 2.8 per cent, he said, adding capital expenditure in the next fiscal will shrink to 0.7 per cent from 1.4 per cent in the current.
+Net tax revenue in the current fiscal was targeted at Rs 16.49 lakh crore but only Rs 9 lakh crore was collected in first nine months till December 2019 and "you want us to believe this will rise to Rs 15 lakh crore by March 2020," he said.

 Similarly, expenditure in 2019-20 was pegged at Rs 27.86 lakh crore but only Rs 11.78 lakh crore spent during April- December and by March this is projected to rise to Rs 27 lakh crore.
-"You have no money to spend... and these are masked by numbers," he said.
-"Numbers are not easily acceptable or believable," Chidambaram said the government is facing a shortfall in all forms of taxes - Rs 1.56 lakh crore on corporate tax, Rs 10,000 crore on personal income tax, Rs 30,000 crore on customs, Rs 52,000 crore on excise and Rs 51,000 crore on GST.
+"You have no money to spend... and these are masked by numbers," he said, adding, "Numbers are not easily acceptable or believable."
+Chidambaram said the government is facing shortfall in all forms of taxes - Rs 1.56 lakh crore in corporate tax, Rs 10,000 crore in personal income tax, Rs 30,000 crore in customs, Rs 52,000 crore in excise and Rs 51,000 crore in GST.

-This despite "the extraordinary powers" and "all kinds of power" given to lower-level tax officials, he said.
-He read of list of heads under which allocation has fallen - food subsidy, agriculture, PM-Kisan, rural roads, mid-day meal scheme, ICDS, skill development, Ayushman Bharat, rural development and MGNEGA.
+This despite "the extraordinary powers" and "all kinds of power" given to lower level tax officials, he said.
+He read out list of heads under which allocation has fallen - food subsidy, agriculture, PM-Kisan, rural roads, mid-day meal scheme, ICDS, skill development, Ayushman Bharat, rural development and MGNREGA..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)